tequdev/evernode-docs/docs/source/sdk/evernode/evdevkit/overview.md

 The `evdevkit acquire-and-deploy` command is used to execute [acquire](#acquiring-instance-from-evernode), [bundle](#creating-the-deployable-contract-package) and [deploy](#uploading-a-contract-to-evernode) processes together.
 The arguments and options used in this command is similar to the ones used in [`evdevkit acquire`](#acquiring-instance-from-evernode) and [`evdevkit deploy`](#uploading-a-contract-to-evernode) commands.
 ```
-evdevkit acquire-and-deploy <path to contract directory> <contract binary> <host-xahau-address> -a <contract binary arguments>
+evdevkit acquire-and-deploy <path-to-contract-directory> <contract-binary> <host-Xahau-address> -a <contract-binary-arguments>
 ```

 ### View host info

-The `evdevkit host` command is used to retireve configuration information on a specific host.
+The `evdevkit host` command is used to retrieve configuration information on a specific host.
 ```
 evdevkit host <host-xahau-address>
 ```